DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Might need to implement event emitters in order to kick off cronjob properly
-- [ ] Write function to look at the minutes for each reminder, notify the user, and track repeat count
+- [ ] Write function to look at the minutes for each reminder, log reminder, and decrease repeat count
-- [ ] Implement node-cron to create cronjobs
+- [ ] Kick off reminder function properly using some sort of event emitter
 - [ ] Implement SMS text functionality
 - [ ] Implement Email notification functionality
 - [ ] Create API routes to test login, logout, homepage, and settings pages for the application